jitterted/yacht-tdd/README.md

 [ ] Think about naming of ScoreCategory (the enum) vs. ScoredCategory (with a "d") as they're
     easily confused.

+[ ] Refactoring: Instead of dieToCountMap() returning a Map, transform to list of object that has .dieValue() and .count() to provide more meaning than .getKey() and .getValue(), which comes from the EntrySet that we're currently getting off of the Map.

 [ ] Rule: a category can only be used (have a dice roll assigned to it) once per round

    [X] Need to reflect this constraint in the user interface